zellular-xyz/eigensdk-python/docs/source/eigensdk.chainio.rst

     :param permission_controller_addr: The blockchain address of the permission controller contract.
     :param service_manager_addr: The blockchain address of the service manager contract.
     :param allocation_manager_addr: The blockchain address of the allocation manager contract.
-    :param instant_slasher_addr: The blockchain address of the instant slasher contract.
     :param delegation_manager_addr: The blockchain address of the delegation manager contract.
     :param avs_name: The name of the AVS for which the clients are being built.